RobertNichita/FindDiningProject/README.md

 https://docs.atlas.mongodb.com/getting-started/

 ```
-Then setup database engine in django with your database credentials server/SDServer/settings.py
+Then setup database engine in django with your database credentials in server/SDServer/settings.py
 ```
 DATABASES = {
     'default': {